Dr Sebastian Gorgon

 Biography

-During my fellowship I will lead a research stream centred on exploiting the properties of radicals which emit light, through which we can directly probe their quantum mechanical spin.
+During my Fellowship, I lead a research programme centred on exploiting the properties of open-shell organic radicals which emit light, through which we can directly probe their quantum mechanical spin.
 These unique molecules offer rare advantages of room temperature operation and Lego-like tunability via chemical synthesis.
-I look forward to joining the Emmanuel community, learning from those around me and sharing my passions.
-Beyond the lab, I enjoy cycling, cooking and contemporary classical music.

 Teaching Interests